samssausages/Tdarr-One-Flow/readme.md

 Q: It was working but now it isn't.
 The Variables aren't working anymore, but I do have them configured.
 Log has message:  "Variable of value does not match condition == "

 A: Sometimes a Tdarr update can break the existing Variables that you configured in the Library.
 When this happens you need to re-save them to update the database.
-You could delete them and re-add them, but the easiest way I have found so is to simply add a space, " ", after the variable, then clicking off it to save it.
-Then click back on the variable and delete the space.
+You could delete them and re-add them, but the easiest way I have found is to simply add a space, " ", after the variable, then click another variable and it will save it.
+After adding spaces to everything, go back and click on the variables and delete the spaces.
 This will re-save the variables to the database and should correct the issue.

 Q:  Why is my video not encoding?
 Why is it just copying the video?